brainvisa/brainvisa.github.io/contributing.md

 Releasing toolboxes
 -------------------

 Starting from BrainVisa 5.0, users will install the BrainVisa distribution as virtual machine or container images.
-The older installer is gone, so is the modularity (nobody was actually using the modular struture which was very difficult to maintain, and no toolbox developer have actually used it to distribute their toolbox).
+The older installer is gone, so is the modularity (nobody was actually using the modular structure which was very difficult to maintain, and no toolbox developer have actually used it to distribute their toolbox).

 ### Installing a toolbox in BrainVisa